Enniscorthy Echo

-The Enniscorthy Echo was a local newspaper published once per week (every Wednesday) in County Wexford, Ireland.
-It was published in colour.
+The Enniscorthy Echo was a local newspaper published once per week in County Wexford, Ireland.
+Founded in 1902, it folded in mid-2017.

 History

 The newspaper was first published in 1902 from offices at Abbey Square, Enniscorthy, County Wexford.
-It was founded by William Sears and Sir Thomas Esmonde.
-In 1908 it moved its offices to Mill Park Road, Enniscorthy.
-In March 2008, the newspaper moved to new offices - located at Slaney Place, Enniscorthy.
+It was founded by the nationalist politicians William Sears and Sir Thomas Esmonde.
+In 1908, it moved its offices to Mill Park Road, Enniscorthy.

+Originally known as the Echo and North Wexford and General Advertiser, it was later known as the Enniscorthy Echo and South Leinster Advertiser.
+Initially published on Fridays, the paper contained content in both English and Irish and, while it covered national and international news items, it mainly focused on local issues.